splunk/splunk-operator/docs/CustomResources.md

 * When upgrading to the latest Splunk Operator, any previously automated MC pods will be deleted.
 * To associate a new MC pod with an existing CR, you must update any CR's and add the `monitoringConsoleRef` parameter.

 The MC pod is referenced by using the `monitoringConsoleRef` parameter.
 There is no preferred order when running an MC pod; you can start the pod before or after the other CR's in the namespace.
-The MC pod will automatically update itself on the creation or deletion of the pods that have a reference set to the MC pod, and will automatically configure a connection to those pods.
+When a pod that references the `monitoringConsoleRef` parameter is created or deleted, the MC pod will automatically update itself and create or remove connections to those pods.

 ## Examples of Guaranteed and Burstable QoS